(A chapter of Akayama DanJay.)

 He counted his fingers.
 “One, two three, four, five,” he counted on his left hand.
 “Six, seven, eight, nine, ten,” he counted on his right.
 “I’m not dreaming.
 I’m awake right now.”

 Above him, the muddy sky burned royal indigo.
-Stars drifted so quickly that Jay saw the ebb and flow of galactic clouds.
+Stars drifted so quickly Jay saw the ebb and flow of galactic clouds.
 These cosmic eddies outlined a figure against the black background of space.
 This grand human shape crossed muscular arms over its chest.

-Jay looked up from the purple robot his T-shirt.
+Jay looked up from the purple robot on his T-shirt.
 He hadn’t moved an inch since smoking centipede.
 Dan had left his apartment.
 Faith had slumped into Beatrice’s vacant space on the couch.
 Jay stared at the birthday-cupcake until he could speak.
 “Faith.
 Hey, Faith.”

 Faith wriggled against the left armrest.
 “Beatrice.”

 “No, it’s me.
 Jay.”
 He rubbed his stiff neck.
 “Are you awake?
 Can you see me?”